adampirani/wordpress-coding-challenge/questions/question3.md

 * A new meta field `player_tv_url` was added to the `player` custom post
 * All new players drafted for the upcoming season have the proper value set

-### We need to update any missing `player_tv_url` post metadata

-1. Write the code that would accomplish this
-1. How would you trigger the execution of this code?

 #### Summary

 | Type | Name |
 | ---- | ---- |
 | Custom Post Type | player |
 | Custom Fields | player_external_id, player_tv_url |

+### We need to update any missing `player_tv_url` post metadata

+1. Write the code that would accomplish this.
+1. How would you trigger the execution of this code?